gahana/edge-jwt-sample/README.md

 $ openssl pkcs8 -in privatekey.pem -topk8 -nocrypt -out privatekey-pkcs8.pem
 ```

 Note: Above command uses `nocrypt` option.
-While this is fine for development purpose, it is recommended to use encryption for products keys.
+While this is fine for development purpose, it is recommended to use encryption for production keys.

 ## Attribution
 The initial part of this project started from this [earlier](https://github.com/apigee/iloveapis2015-jwt-jwe-jws) JWT implementation for edge.